Concussions and Traumatic Brain Injuries

 Signs and Symptoms of Brain Injury

 The signs and symptoms of a TBI vary depending on the type and extent of the injury.
-These can include altered mental status (AMS), behavioral changes, amnesia, Cushing’s triad, vomiting, body temperature changes, pupillary changes, and decorticate and decerebrate posturing.
+These can include altered mental status (AMS), behavioral changes, amnesia, Cushing’s triad, vomiting, body temperature changes, pupillary changes, and decorticate or decerebrate posturing.

 Neck, Spine, and Face Considerations